kerelkh/Py-Convert-Image-to-Grayscale/README.md

 > 1. Expand the uploader input
 > 2. Upload your image
+> 3. Image will show original and result you can download
-> 3. Download image grayscale
+> 4. Download image grayscale